borenstein-lab/MetaLAFFA/README.md

 Quick Start Summary
 -------------------

-Follow these steps to annotate your first metagenomic shotgun sequencing dataset using metaLAFFA.
+Follow these steps to annotate your first metagenomic shotgun sequencing dataset using MetaLAFFA.

 1. If not already installed, install [**Python3**](https://www.python.org/downloads/) (version 3.7 or greater is required).

-2. Download and set up the metaLAFFA.
+2. Download and set up the MetaLAFFA.

-3. Try out metaLAFFA with your own data or download some publicly available data to play with.
+3. Try out MetaLAFFA with your own data or download some publicly available data to play with.

-### Downloading metaLAFFA
+### Downloading MetaLAFFA

-To download metaLAFFA, first navigate to the directory in which you would like to save the pipeline.
+To download MetaLAFFA, first navigate to the directory in which you would like to save the pipeline.
 You can then clone the git repository as follows:

-    # Make a local clone of the metaLAFFA git repository.
+    # Make a local clone of the MetaLAFFA git repository.
-    git clone git@github.com:engal/metaLAFFA.git
+    git clone git@github.com:engal/MetaLAFFA.git

 Start pipeline setup by running the setup.py script:

     # Perform pipeline setup.
-    cd metaLAFFA
+    cd MetaLAFFA
     python3 setup.py

 **Note**: Using default options, it can take a few hours to install all third-party tools and download and process all default databases, takes ~10G of RAM, and ~30G of free disk space.

 **Note**: By default, setup does not download or configure a database of annotated microbial peptide sequences to map reads against.
 However, you can use the `--uniprot` option when running `setup.py` to download the UniRef90 database (takes ~80G of free disk space) and create the associated DIAMOND-processed database, gene-to-ortholog mapping file, and gene count normalization file.
-If you do this, you can skip the following "Configuring metaLAFFA" section.
+If you do this, you can skip the following "Configuring MetaLAFFA" section.

-### Configuring metaLAFFA
+### Configuring MetaLAFFA

 ##### Using a custom functionally-annotated gene database

 By default, the setup script does not download or configure a database of annotated microbial peptdie sequences to map reads against, instead assuming you will use your own existing database by modifying the pipeline configuration module.
-If you used the `--uniprot` option during setup, then you can ignore the following section on configuring a custom target database since metaLAFFA defaults will be set to use the downloaded UniRef90 database.
+If you used the `--uniprot` option during setup, then you can ignore the following section on configuring a custom target database since MetaLAFFA defaults will be set to use the downloaded UniRef90 database.

 Using your own database (starting from a FASTA file of gene sequences) with the default pipeline configuration will require the following steps: